 Well, attendance at a wedding is almost universally viewed as giving approval of what is happening at the altar and the life those two persons intend to live.
 And so, most Christians who want to honor the Lord and His instructions regarding marriage, will decline an invitation to attend a homosexual wedding.

 15. “But Jesus ate with “sinners and tax collectors” (Mark 2:16).
-Christians’ refusal to attend a homosexual wedding seems un-Jesus like.”
+Christians’ refusal to attend homosexual weddings seems un-Jesus like.”

 Well, in response to this, yes, Jesus did eat with “sinners and tax collectors” (Mark 2:16).
-And we too are happy to eat a meal with a fellow sinner.
-We, like Jesus, would consider it an opportunity to love on that person, minister to them, and point them to our Savior.
-But there’s a big difference between sharing a meal together and cheering on someone’s sin.
-Jesus would never cheer on someone’s sin.
+And we, too, are happy to eat a meal with fellow sinners.
+We, like Jesus, would consider it an opportunity to love them, encourage them, and point them to our Savior.
+But we’re not going to participate in their sin with them.
+Jesus never participated in a person’s sin.

 And we believe a same-gender wedding ceremony is a sinful act of defiance against our Creator.